Mishieck/parawait/docs/api/javascript/api.md

 `onerror`

 Specifies what should happen if an error has been encountered.
-Refer to [Onerror](../onerror.md) for more information.
+Refer to [On Error](../onerror.md) for more information.

 `outputType`